jtadeulopes/rails-nginx-passenger-ubuntu/README.markdown

     => Starting daemon monitor: monit.

 If monit is working, you will watch it automatically restart.
 Don't forget to check out the web interface on http://youdomain.com:2812

+For more information about configure Monit, see http://rfw.posterous.com/monit-101-an-developers-guide-to-system-monit

 Test a rails applicaton with nginx
 ----------------------------------